It’s no secret that sleep is one of the most important activities for good health. When we sleep, our bodies take time to:

 Practicing good sleep hygiene is the best way to get quality sleep at night.
 Here are some ways you can improve your sleep hygiene:

 - Spend time outside in the sun during the day.
 Exposing your body to natural light during the day can help maintain a healthy circadian rhythm.

-- Limit your nap time to no more than 30 minutes.
-While there are benefits to napping, if you nap for longer than 30 minutes, it can leave you wide awake when it’s finally time for bed.
+- Limit your nap time to no more than 20-30 minutes.
+There are benefits to napping.
+But if you nap for longer than 30 minutes, it can leave you wide awake when it’s finally time for bed.

 - Avoid stimulants and certain foods before bed.
 Caffeine, nicotine, or alcohol before bed can interrupt your sleep, as can foods that cause indigestion or stomach upset.

 - Limit your screen time an hour before sleeping.
 TVs, phones, and other electronic devices emit blue light, which can interrupt the hormones that help you fall asleep.

 - Create a comfortable bedroom environment.
 Investing in a high-quality mattress, pillow, blanket, and other relaxing bedroom items, can help you sleep better.

 Incorporating these tips slowly over time can greatly improve your sleep quality.
 But if you’re still having trouble falling or staying asleep, it may be time to visit a doctor to discuss more options.

 Your body cycles through the stages of sleep each night: three stages of non-REM sleep and one stage of REM sleep.
 During these sleep cycles, our breathing, heart rate, muscles, and brain waves are all affected differently.